Sarah Kennefick MBACP (Accred) Counselling and Psychotherapy

 Training, qualifications & experience

-BA (Hons) PGCE FD Integrative Counselling
+BA (Hons) PGCE FD Integrative Counselling and Psychotherapy

 I am trained in and work with an integrative approach combining psychodynamic and humanistic theories.
 This means that we may focus on both your past and your present if relevant to help bring about improved self knowledge, acceptance of your feelings and shed light on your relationships with others.
 My work is about two human beings working in a compassionate way towards themselves and each other.
 The focus of our work is led by you at all times so that you feel safe, listened to and respected.
 We regularly review our work to remain focused.